-The key issues for us, as investors, are the very low and mostly negative interest rates for core government bonds, toppish valuations in stock markets, permanent level of high risk-aversion by individual investors.
+The key issues for allocators and investors are the very low and mostly negative interest rates for core government bonds, toppish valuations in stock markets, permanent level of high risk-aversion by individual investors.
 How do we go from here?

-Well, these are the questions that I am trying to solve in my current role for our client and also for myself.
+Well, these are the questions that I am trying to solve in my current role for our client and for myself.
 In this respect, I was very pleased to be interviewed by Barbara Mack from Institutional Investor Journals to discuss my experience and my thoughts about the quantitative approaches to wealth management.

 What I wanted to emphasize is the growing importance of quantitative tools and, in particular, robo-advisors, in the wealth management space.

 I received very valuable feedback for my initial post first published in LinkedIn Pulse.
 One of the questions was about using the derivatives and structured products.
 Below I have provided some additional considerations.

 I think that the structured products should not be included in retail portfolios because people do not understand the risk-return profile of these products.
 For an example, the structured equity products are typically marketed as “market-participation” products with certain upside or downside potential.
 However, the long-term performance of an equity structured product is not linked to the performance of the equity market, instead it is linked the volatility risk premium, which is roughly the spread between implied and realized volatilities.
 However, whenever an investor buys optionality from a broker, he overpays for it compared to the price implied by exchange listed options.
 And vice versa, when the investor sell optionality he sells it at a very small volatility.
 Given that the investment decisions are taken sporadically and near market tops, investing in structured products becomes a gamble on the stock market and, as a result, the investment performance is doomed to failure in the long run.

 Instead, investing in derivatives should pursue the goal of earning the volatility premiums and the investment should be implemented through a rule-based systematic strategy trading in exchange-traded options.